Showcasing Hibiscus, the spectacular quacking cat!

 - During her time in foster, Hibiscus became comfortable and showed off her quacking sounds while she played with wand toys.
 Her fosters nicknamed her “Ducky.”

 - Hibiscus’s love language is quality time!
-Approach her slowly and sit with her and talk to her about life; she’s a great listener!
+Approach her slowly, sit with her and talk to her about life; she’s a great listener!

 - Hibiscus is a skittish cat who has had minimal experience with humans.